HoTT/Coq-HoTT/STYLE.md

 If you write `Instance` without `Local` or `Global`, Coq will sometimes make it local and sometimes global, so to avoid confusion it is better to always specify explicitly which you intend.

-The typeclasses for subuniverses and modalities are treated somewhat
-specially: their `Instance`s should *only* be declared `Local`.
-See the comments in `ReflectiveSubuniverse.v` for details.

 ### Using Typeclasses ###